Piturnah/piturnah.github.io/blog/understanding-fin-type.md

 We can directly apply our result from the last section to show that for all \(k \in \mathbb{N}\),
 \[a = \underset{m \text{ times}}{\left(\text{FS} \circ \cdots \circ \text{FS}\right)}\, \text{FZ} \in \text{Fin} (k + m + 1),\] so this is equivalent to finding some \(k \in \mathbb{N}\) such that \(k + m + 1 = n\).
 In other words, we need \[\mathbb{N} \ni k = n - m -1.\]
 But \(m < n\) by assumption, as \(m \in \mathbb{N}_{<n}\).
 So
-\[\begin{aligned}&n - m \geq 1\\\implies & n - m - 1 \in \mathbb{N},\end{aligned}\] and we're done.
+\[\begin{aligned}&n - m \geq 1\\\therefore\quad & n - m - 1 \in \mathbb{N},\end{aligned}\] but \(m \in \mathbb{N}_{<n}\) was chosen arbitrarily, and so we're done.

 ## The end

 In the end, it wasn't that complicated.
 So why was this type so confusing, at least for me?
-I think part of it was the Agda definition overloading the constructor names with those for `ℕ`, but also, as a [friend of mine](https://anna-maths.xyz/) put it:
+In hindsight, I think it was largely because most of the introductions I've seen present the property as matter-of-fact, so I thought it should be immediately obvious from the definition (without considering an isomorphism), and felt confused when it wasn't.
+But the proof was not long, so maybe it *is* immediately obvious to you!
+Aside from that, as a [friend of mine](https://anna-maths.xyz/) put it:

 > It's not the most intuitive thing because you aren't [directly] defining the elements of one set, but defining which sets each possible element belongs to[.]

 I hope you found this post useful.
 If you did, you can let me know by leaving a comment via fedi (link below).
 If you thought it was terrible, or have constructive feedback, then you can also let me know in the same place!
 I'm sure I've made a mistake somewhere or missed something completely obvious.

 ### Footnotes